-Name of Director Mr. Eddy Pramoto Mr. Omri Samosir (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
-No No Disc osure applicable to the appointment of Director only Any prior experience as a director of an issuer listed on the Exchange?
+Name of Director Mr. Eddy Pramoto Mr. Omri Samosir current o proceedir issued any of Singapo exchange he has been the subject of any r past investigation or disciplinary ngs, or has been reprimanded or y warning, by the Monetary Authority ore or any other regulatory authority, , professional body or government hether in Singapore or elsewhere?
+No No Disclosure appli cable to the appointment of Director only Any prior experience as a director of an issuer listed on the Exchange?
 Yes.
 Mr. Eddy Pramoto is currently a Director of the Company.
 Yes.
-Mr. Omri Samosir is currently Director of the Company.
+Mr. Omri Samosir is currently a Director of the Company.
 If yes, please provide details of prior experience.
 If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
 Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable) Not applicable.
 This is a re-election of a Director.
 Not applicable.
 This is a re-election of a Director.